aidanconnolly/ga-ds829-course-info/README.md

 You will get structured guidance and designated time to work throughout the course.
 Final project deliverables include:

-- Project Proposal: Describe your chosen problem and whether you have access to relevant data.
+- **Proposal**: Describe your chosen problem and whether you have access to relevant data.
-- Share a brief summary of your initial analysis and next steps in order to get assistance from your instructional team.
+- **Brief**: Share a brief summary of your initial analysis and next steps in order to get assistance from your instructional team.
-- Submit a cleanly formatted Jupyter notebook (or other files) documenting your code and process for technical/peer stakeholders.
+- **Report**: Submit a cleanly formatted Jupyter notebook (or other files) documenting your code and process for technical/peer stakeholders.
-- Present a summary of your business problem, approach, and recommendation to an audience of non-technical executive stakeholders.
+- **Presentation**: Present a summary of your business problem, approach, and recommendation to an audience of non-technical executive stakeholders.

 ---